MicrosoftDocs/customer-insights/ci-docs/access-business-units-dataverse.md

 ms.custom: bap-template
 ---

-# Access Customer Insights data in Dataverse
+# Customer Insights data in Dataverse

 Customer Insights belongs to the Microsoft Dynamics 365 ecosystem and it uses the [security model of Microsoft Dataverse](/power-platform/admin/wp-security-cds).